 “The tranquillity of Wall Street’s ‘Fear Gauge’ continues to baffle investors, given the market uncertainty”

-Financial commentators and journalists – who are just as prone to herding as investors themselves – have brought attention to the ‘volatility paradox,’ the apparent disconnect between… Read the article
+Financial commentators and journalists – who are just as prone to herding as investors themselves – have brought attention to the ‘volatility paradox,’ the apparent disconnect… Read the article

 Behavioural Finance Markets

 Yesterday the UK Prime Minister Theresa May gave a speech at Lancaster House which outlined potential objectives for the country’s Brexit negotiations.
 In it, she presented a Brexit plan that suggested a more meaningful break with the European Union than many of the possible options.

 So why did Sterling strengthen… Read the article

 Could it be that professional investors are chasing year end equity returns to flatter calendar year performance?
 And does this set us up for a weaker January as those same investors unwind positions they might not really believe in?

 As equity markets have continued to rally there has been a… Read the article

 Thirty years ago today, the rules governing the London Stock Exchange changed, ushering in the “big bang” in the UK.
 The move was in part a response to concerns that London risked losing its pre-eminence in the world of finance to cities like New York.